pedro-severo/future-eats-service/README.md

-# Future Eats Service (readme in progress...)
+# Future Eats Service

-Future Eats Service is a backend service responsible for managing various aspects of the Future Eats UI (https://github.com/pedro-severo/future-eats).
-It handles user authentication, restaurant management, menu items, orders, and more.
+Future Eats Service is a backend service responsible for managing the endpoints consumed by Future Eats UI (https://github.com/pedro-severo/future-eats).
+It is a Node project built in typescript, exposed with GraphQL interface and infraestructured with Firebase Services, including Firestore to manage a non-SQL database.
+The project is fully tested with jest (integration and unit tests), also with a coverage checking (100%) to push new changes

 # Summary